Chlorophyll: Measurement of chlorophyll content

 Chlorophylls can be extracted from the protein into organic solvents.
 In this way, the concentration of chlorophyll within a leaf can be estimated.
 Methods also exist to separate chlorophyll a and chlorophyll b.

 In diethyl ether, chlorophyll a has approximate absorbance maxima of 430 nm and 662 nm, while chlorophyll b has approximate maxima of 453 nm and 642 nm.
 The absorption peaks of chlorophyll a are at 465 nm and 665 nm.
 Chlorophyll a fluoresces at 673 nm (maximum) and 726 nm.
 The peak molar absorption coefficient of chlorophyll a exceeds 105 M−1 cm−1, which is among the highest for small-molecule organic compounds.
 In 90% acetone-water, the peak absorption wavelengths of chlorophyll a are 430 nm and 664 nm; peaks for chlorophyll b are 460 nm and 647 nm; peaks for chlorophyll c1 are 442 nm and 630 nm; peaks for chlorophyll c2 are 444 nm and 630 nm; peaks for chlorophyll d are 401 nm, 455 nm and 696 nm.

 Ratio fluorescence emission can be used to measure chlorophyll content.
 By exciting chlorophyll a fluorescence at a lower wavelength, the ratio of chlorophyll fluorescence emission at 705±10 nm and 735±10 nm can provide a linear relationship of chlorophyll content when compared with chemical testing.
 The ratio F735/F700 provided a correlation value of r2 0.96 compared with chemical testing in the range from 41 mg m−2 up to 675 mg m−2.
 Gitelson also developed a formula for direct readout of chlorophyll content in mg m−2.
 The formula provided a reliable method of measuring chlorophyll content from 41 mg m−2 up to 675 mg m−2 with a correlation r2 value of 0.95.

+Also, the chlorophyll concentration can be estimated by measuring the light transmittance through the plant leaves.
+The assessment of leaf chlorophyll content using optical sensors such as Dualex and SPAD allows researchers to perform real-time and non-destructive measurements.
+Research shows that these methods have a positive correlation with laboratory measurements of chlorophyll.